Procisz/NAVA/README.md

 ## Javascript

+- Rendering function: the table is dinamically rendered.
-- Search function: Search by typing is available.
+- Search function: search by typing is available.
 Unfortunately, a known bug was not fixed due to lack of time.
-- Pagination function: The number of items to show can be changed to any numeric value.
+- Pagination function: the number of items to show can be changed to any numeric value.

 ## Data